Location: Niles, Illinois

-Woodward Airframes develops energy management systems for the aerospace and industrial sectors.
-They focus on designing top-performing, low emission, and fuel-efficient systems for their clients.
+Woodward Airframe develops energy management systems for the aerospace and industrial sectors.
+They focus on designing top-performing, low-emission, and fuel-efficient systems for their clients.
 The company has a long history, starting in 1870 in Rockford, Illinois.
 Their first invention, created by Amos W. Woodward, was a non-compensating mechanical water wheel governor.
-As new technology developed, Woodward Airframes stayed on the cutting edge of innovation.
+As new technology developed, Woodward Airframe stayed on the cutting edge of innovation.
 Today, the corporation has offices in 15 countries and supplies many essential components for aerospace and industrial machines.